CarbonDDR/Grp-28-Intelligent_Systems_of_Voice_Recognition/README.md

 1) Open Mozilla Firefox through the Voice Command on all three platforms.

 Parthav Kansagra(201801145):
-1)Open webex meeting through the voice Command
+1) Open webex meeting through the voice Command
-2)Open stopwatch through the voice command
+2) Open stopwatch through the voice command

 Manali Reddy(201801118):
 1) Creation and deletion of files in different format (.txt, .pdf, etc.) specified by the user